-SOWK 341 HUMAN BEHAVIOR/SOCIAL ENVIRON.
-I
+SOWK 341 HUMAN BEHAVIOR AND SOCIAL ENVIRONMENT I

 This course is a study of individual and social behavior, wherein behavior is considered a consequence of the total social situation in which individual subsystems, group subsystems, or other social units find themselves.
 General Systems Theory provides a construct which enables us to examine new dimensions of human behavior, the nature and range of social experiences and the effects of interaction and transaction among individual and group and social environments.
-The focus of this course is on the developmental models of infants, children, adolescents, and young adults.

 (Prerequisite: SOWK 100; SOWK 241; Can be taken concurrently with SOWK 343)

-SOWK 343 HUMAN BEH./SOCIAL ENVIRON.
-III
+SOWK 343 HUMAN BEHAVIOR AND SOCIAL ENVIRONMENT III

-This course builds on theoretical perspectives and developmental models in HBSE I. The focus of this course is on adult and later adult (elderly) biopsychosocial development.
-It provides students with core knowledge and theory pertaining to macro systems.
+This course builds on theoretical perspectives developed in HBSE I. It provides students with core knowledge and theory pertaining to macro systems.
 Economic and sociological principles and the themes of empowerment, advocacy, and transformation are used to understand the dimensions and dynamics of broad social units (the workplace, human service organizations, institutions, ideologies, and world views).
 (Prerequisites: